 While in the relational world, the software industry has experience on how to model data, it is still at the early stages for the content repository space.

 I would like to start filling this void by expressing my opinions on how content should be modeled.
 My hope is that this could some day graduate into something more meaningful to the developer’s community, which is not just “my opinion” but something that is more generally applicable.
 So consider this my quickly evolving first stab at it.

 Disclaimer: These guidelines express my personal, sometimes controversial views.
 I am looking forward to debating these guidelines and refine them.

 I recommend not to worry about a declared data structure in an ERD sense.
 Initially.

 Learn to love nt:unstructured (& friends) in development.

-My bottom-line: Structure is expensive and in many cases it is entirely unnecessary to explicitly declare structure to the underlying storage.
+My bottom line: Structure is expensive and often it is entirely unnecessary to explicitly declare structure to the underlying storage.

 Further data constraints like mandatory or type and value constraints should only be applied where required for data integrity reasons.

 lastModified Date property on for example, “blog post” node, really does not mean that there is a need for a special node type.
 I would definitely use